ppqSense/QubeDocs/README.md

 1. Create a local copy of the project repository
 - Make sure that your github account is approved to access the repo and your computer has a [valid SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) associated with your github account.
 - Make sure git is installed: (run `git --version` to check)
-    - If not installed, download https://gitforwindows.org/
+    - If not installed, download https://gitforwindows.org/ (windows)
+      - or run `sudo apt install git` (Ubuntu)
     - It's fine to install with default settings (however, changing default branch name from `master` to `main` is recommended)
 - From Github repo:
     - Navigate to folder of choice and select [<>**CODE**] button and copy SSH option repo path (or https path if you do not plan to push)